comp426-2023-spring/a01-HadiaShehwar/README.md

 The function should have three responses:
 	1. status code 200,
 	2. set a header with content type `text/html`, and
-	3. end with the data that you are reading in from ./www/index.html.
+	3. end with the data that you are reading in from ./public/index.html.
 11. Start the `server` const listening on the port defined by argument in your `port` const.
 12. Put the exact message `Server listening on port ${port}` on the console log.

 These are all of the things that are listed in the comments.

-I will do a walkthrough of this assignment either in class or recorded.

-However, I would really encourage you to try it and see what you can come up with before we do that together.

 To reiterate: the purpose of this assignment is not to memorize things, but to learn how to think around a problem and come up with a solution, given ample documentation and no time limit.

-> **IMPORTANT:** TRACK YOUR CHANGES.
-As you work through this assignment, once you get one thing to work, and you test it: commit the change with git.
-Be intentional about this.
-This will help you revert to a known working state if you break something as you move to your next step.